Paul-Browne/html-in-javascript/README.md

-# html-in-javascript
+# HT.JS

-If you are going to write HTML in JavaScript, then you may as well do it properly.
+HT.JS is a library for easily creating HTML in JavaScript, for both the backend and the frontend.

 ```js
 import htjs from "html-in-javascript"